-- County Lead Volunteers must be eligible for charity trustee status (as a member of the County Trustee Board). - It is expected that whilst volunteering for this role you will undertake regulated activity. - County Lead Volunteers are also expected to actively contribute as a member of their regional team and England Team, this includes attending between three to six regional team meetings and two All England Team meetings per year.
-As an ex-officio member of the Council of The Scout Association, County Lead Volunteers are expected to vote on matters presented to Council including elect trustees to the Board and attend the Annual General Meeting, usually held on the first weekend in September.
+- County Lead Volunteers must be eligible for charity trustee status (as a member of the County Trustee Board). - It is expected that whilst volunteering for this role you will undertake regulated activity. - As an ex-officio member of the Council of The Scout Association, County Lead Volunteers are expected to vote on matters presented to Council including elect trustees to the Board and attend the Annual General Meeting, usually held on the first weekend in September.